 Once the sardines are located, our experienced crew will determine whether the bait ball is fast moving, necessitating snorkel viewing, or more static, whereby we can go straight onto scuba equipment for those wishing to use scuba gear.
 First hand action will be experienced by snorkellers, divers and boat based passengers, which ensures an exciting day out for everyone where no one is left out of all the excitement that nature brings with her.

-Each vessel is licensed to carry 12 passengers including skipper and guide, however, for the sardine run only, we limit this to a carrying capacity of only 8 passengers per vessel, to maximize space and comfort.
+Each vessel is licensed to carry 12 passengers including skipper and guide; however, for the sardine run only, we limit our carrying capacity to a maximum of 8 people to maximize space and comfort.

 Our boats are certified by SAMSA and carry all required safety equipment including oxygen, trauma kits and communication devices.